Edward Olivares Preview, Player Props: Royals vs. Tigers

 Edward Olivares vs. Tigers Preview, Player Prop Bets - September 28

-The Kansas City Royals, including Edward Olivares (.364 slugging percentage in past 10 games, including zero homers), battle starter Tarik Skubal and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.
+On Thursday, Edward Olivares (.364 slugging percentage in past 10 games, with no homers) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Tigers.
+In his most recent game he had a hitless performance (0-for-1) against the Tigers.

 Sportsbook Promo Codes